 Why the crash happens

 Many Muslims are taught practice without architecture.
 They learn prayer, fasting, and general kindness, but not the jurisprudential reasoning behind the rulings, the hermeneutical principles that govern Quranic interpretation, or the historical context that shapes how hadith are applied.
-When this person encounters a critic quoting Sahih Bukhari on apostasy, or pointing to the Banu Qurayza incident, or citing the age of Aisha, the simplified Islam they were given has no response.
-It was never built to handle these questions.
-So it collapses.
+When this person encounters a critic quoting Ṣaḥīḥ al-Bukhārī on apostasy, or pointing to the Banū Qurayẓa incident, or citing the age of ʿĀʾishah, the simplified Islam they were given has no response.
+The simplified Islam was never built to handle these questions, so it collapses.

 The deeper Islam that exists

-The Islamic scholarly tradition is not the simplified version.
-It is a civilisation-spanning intellectual enterprise that produced the science of hadith criticism, the principles of jurisprudence (usul al-fiqh), the theological schools of kalam, the spiritual psychology of tasawwuf, and philosophical engagement with Greek, Persian, and Indian thought.
-This tradition does not ignore the hard passages.
-It wrestles with them — sometimes reaching different conclusions, always with methodological seriousness.
+The Islamic scholarly tradition is something other than the simplified version.
+The tradition is a civilisation-spanning intellectual enterprise that produced the science of hadith criticism, the principles of jurisprudence (uṣūl al-fiqh), the theological schools of kalām, the spiritual psychology of taṣawwuf, and philosophical engagement with Greek, Persian, and Indian thought.
+The tradition does not ignore the hard passages.
+The tradition wrestles with them, sometimes reaching different conclusions, always with methodological seriousness.

-Tawhid demands depth
+Tawḥīd demands depth

-If tawhid is the organising principle of all knowledge, then a Muslim’s understanding of Islam should be as deep as their understanding of anything else they take seriously.
+If tawḥīd is the organising principle of all knowledge, then a Muslim’s understanding of Islam should be as deep as their understanding of anything else they take seriously.
 A physicist does not abandon physics when they encounter quantum weirdness.
 They study harder.
 A historian does not abandon history when they encounter a disturbing primary source.
 They contextualise it.
 The Muslim who encounters hard texts in the tradition owes the same intellectual seriousness to their own tradition.

 God’s sunan operate in the intellectual world as they do in the natural world: with consistency, depth, and discoverable order.
-The simplified Islam that broke was not built on sunan.
-It was built on slogans.
-The deeper Islam — the one grounded in the normativeness of God, the khalifah’s moral vocation, the unity of truth across all domains of knowledge — is built on sunan.
-It does not collapse under scrutiny because it was designed to be scrutinised.
-The tradition that produced al-Ghazali, Ibn Rushd, and al-Shatibi was not afraid of hard questions.
-It was energised by them.
+The simplified Islam that broke was built on slogans rather than on sunan.
+The deeper Islam (the one grounded in the normativeness of God, the khalīfah’s moral vocation, the unity of truth across all domains of knowledge) is built on sunan.
+The deeper Islam does not collapse under scrutiny because it was designed to be scrutinised.
+The tradition that produced al-Ghazālī, Ibn Rushd, and al-Shāṭibī was energised by hard questions, not afraid of them.
 The question is whether you will encounter that tradition before concluding that the simplified version was all there ever was.

 The real question

 Some readers will still reject Islam after deeper study.
-They should at least reject the thing itself — the full, sophisticated, intellectually demanding tradition — not the simplified version that failed them first.
-The person who leaves after encountering al-Ghazali, Ibn Rushd, and al-Shatibi has earned their conclusion.
+They should at least reject the thing itself (the full, sophisticated, intellectually demanding tradition) rather than the simplified version that failed them first.
+The person who leaves after encountering al-Ghazālī, Ibn Rushd, and al-Shāṭibī has earned their conclusion.
 The person who leaves after encountering a Reddit thread has not.
 That is the minimum justice the truth question deserves.